M-A-Boucher/sierra-dreamm/README.md

 >
 >– Fronzel Neekburm

->What are these YouTubers saying "games that are emulated don't look like they used to on LCD screens" even talking about?
+>What are these YouTubers saying "games that are emulated don't look like they used to on LCD and LED screens" even talking about?
 King's Quest V looks exactly like it did when I played it back in 1990.
 >
 >– Guy That Accidently Turned On Simulated CRT Filter in DREAMM